On the hierarchical Bayesian modelling of frequency response functions: Case 2: population-based modelling of FRFs with temperature variation

 Shared, higher-level distributions were placed over natural frequency, $ \boldsymbol{\omega}_{nat} = \{\omega_{nat}^{k}\}_{k=1}^4 $, damping, $ \boldsymbol{\zeta} = \{\zeta_{k}\}_{k=1}^4 $, and residue, $ A $, to allow information sharing among the domains,

 Note that hyperpriors for $ \boldsymbol{\omega}_{nat} $ are shown in rad/s.
 Also note that for this preliminary model, normal distributions were assumed for all parameters (with truncated normal distributions assumed for variance, damping, and natural frequency).
+The only exception is the noise variance, which was modelled as a half-Cauchy, as with the previous case.
 The residue, $ A $, was assumed constant over all temperatures, with distributions,

 A second-order Taylor series expansion was used to approximate the functional relationship between temperature and natural frequency, with coefficients $ \mathbf{a} = \{a_1, a_2\} $, where the domain-level natural frequencies were defined as temperature-shifted realisations from the population-level distributions, via,